Emory-Melody/GraphSlim/README.md

 Graph Slim is a PyTorch library for graph reduction methods.

-* If you are new to DeepRobust, we highly suggest you read the [documentation page](https://graphslim.readthedocs.io/en/latest/) or the following content in this README to learn how to use it.
+* If you are new to GraphSlim, we highly suggest you read the [documentation page](https://graphslim.readthedocs.io/en/latest/) or the following content in this README to learn how to use it.
 * If you have any questions or suggestions regarding this library, feel free to create an